1944 Commonwealth Prime Ministers' Conference: Outline

 The conference was attended by the Prime Ministers of all of the Dominions within the Commonwealth except Ireland and Newfoundland.
 Attendees included Prime Minister John Curtin of Australia, Prime Minister William Lyon Mackenzie King of Canada, Prime Minister Peter Fraser of New Zealand and Prime Minister Jan Smuts of South Africa.
 Also attending was Prime Minister Sir Godfrey Huggins of the self-governing colony of Southern Rhodesia, and representing India was The Maharaja of Jammu and Kashmir.
 Members of the Churchill War Cabinet and the High Commissioners of the Dominions also attended.

 Ireland did not participate although at the time the British Commonwealth still regarded Ireland as one of its members.
 Ireland had not participated in any equivalent conferences since 1932.

 The British Commonwealth leaders agreed to support the Moscow Declaration and reached agreement regarding their respective roles in the overall Allied war effort.

 Prior to the conference, Robert McIntyre and Douglas Young, the leaders of the Scottish National Party, lobbied King, Fraser, Smuts, Huggins, and Curtin, asking them to raise the issue of Scottish independence at the conference and to invite Scotland to take part in it and all future Commonwealth Conferences.
 Curtin viewed it as an internal matter for the British government, King was sympathetic, and the remainder simply voiced their acknowledgement of the communiques.

+Churchill failed to obtain the demonstration of Commonwealth solidarity that he had sought.
+The American journal Business Week concluded that the real winner of the conference was the United States.
+Churchill omitted the conference in his memories.